Gamebook Tracker

 Visible fields are shown as plain text at the bottom-right of the graph screen, above the Character Sheet button.
 Only fields with a non-empty name and the visibility toggle enabled are shown.
 The overlay updates when you press Save.
 It has no background and does not block interaction with the graph.

-Character sheet data is saved with the rest of the book state and is included in JSON exports.
+Character sheet data is saved with the rest of the book state.

 Your profile